Animation and motion graphics After Effects workflow Storyboards and edit support

 CV preview

-Review Amy Brooks's motion designer CV layout
+Review Amy Brooks' motion designer CV layout

 Why it works